igorzig13/psi-planner/README.md

 - Docker and Docker-Compose
 - Thymeleaf (just for rendering a welcome page)

+### About the major project

+Psi Planner is intended to be a way to connect the clients and/or patients with therapists and other Psychology professionals.
+It will allow clinics to register their professionals (self-employed professionals can register themselves), while the final clients can check their schedule and availability, being able to make appointment bookings to therapy sessions, psychological tests and assessments with just a few clicks.
+Professionals will have a centralized dashboard to manage their appointments, schedule and to monitor important metrics to enhance their practice.

 ## Attention: Work in progress!

 This API and any back-end related feature are in early stages of development, expect lots of updates in the coming months.